truont2/Password_Generator/README.md

 ### Screenshots
-Password Generated using all 4 character sets with a length of 10 chracters.
+Password Generated using all 4 character sets with a length of 10 characters.

 ![website screenshot](./images/length.PNG)
 ![website screenshot](./images/prompt1.PNG)